eagleflo/mpyq/README.md

 Blizzard's games.
 It was originally developed for data mining Starcraft II replay files.

+In addition to being a library, mpyq also has a command line interface that exposes some of the library's core functionality such as extracting archives.

 At this early stage in development only files compressed with DEFLATE are uncompressed.
 More compression formats will be supported in the future.
 Also, as mpyq is so far pure Python code, it might be unfeasible to try to extract